drakkan/sftpgo/docs/check-password-hook.md

 The program must write, on its standard output, the expected JSON serialized response described above.

+Any output of the program on its standard error will be recorded in the SFTPGo logs with sender `check_password_hook` and level `warn`.

 If the hook is an HTTP URL then it will be invoked as HTTP POST.
 The request body will contain a JSON serialized struct with the following fields:

 - `username`